In a Nutshell:

 Bluetooth Compatibility

-• A highly extendable footrest – the footrest can extend by more than a foot, which is amazing, and on a chair that supported more user weight would be insanely useful.
-Here, it’s useful only if you’re tall, long-legged, and relatively lightly built, but if that describes you, then you’ll love it.
+• A highly extendable footrest – the footrest can extend by more than a foot, which is amazing, and a chair that supports more user weight would be insanely useful.
+Here, it’s useful only if you’re tall, long-legged, and relatively lightly built, but if that describes you, you’ll love it.

-• Zero-G Seating – Inspired by NASA, Zero-G seating genuinely makes you feel weightless by placing you in a position such that your knees are elevated slightly above your heart.
-It has been shown to improve blood flow and facilitate post-op recovery, and it will improve the overall quality of any massage you get.
+• Zero-G Seating – Inspired by NASA, zero-g seating genuinely makes you feel weightless by placing you in a position with your knees elevated slightly above your heart.
+It has been shown to improve blood flow and facilitate post-op recovery, improving the overall quality of any massage you get.

-• Bluetooth compatibility and a USB charging port – You’ll find speakers built into the headrest of the chair, and you’ll be able to wirelessly connect your phone to them so you can listen to your favorite tunes or play on your phone while getting a massage.
-Even better, the handy USB port will ensure that your phone remains fully charged, which is a nice touch.
+• Bluetooth compatibility and a USB charging port – The chair’s headrest has speakers built in, and you can wirelessly connect your phone to them so you can listen to your favorite tunes or play on your phone while getting a massage.
+The handy USB port ensures your phone remains fully charged, which is a nice touch.

 Curiously absent here is any sort of massage timer.
-All of the Monarch’s massages last a default 20 minutes.
-Most of Osaki’s other models have a timer, which leaves us feeling a twinge of disappointment here.
+All of the Monarch’s massages last a default 20 minutes, and most of Osaki’s other models have a timer, which leaves us feeling a twinge of disappointment.

 Pros & Cons of Osaki Monarch

-Make no mistake, the Osaki Monarch really does have a lot going for it.
-It also sports a number of features that are incredibly well implemented.
+Make no mistake, the Osaki Monarch does have a lot going for it.
+It also sports several features that are incredibly well-implemented.
 In our view, the most important of these are:

 • A superb heat function that covers most of the user’s back.